DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 SERVICE SETS: ESS

-- To create larger wireless LANS beyond the range of a single AP, we use an ESS (EXTENDED Service Set)
+- To create larger wireless LANS beyond the range of a single AP, we use an ESS (Extended Service Set)
 - APs with their own BSSs are connected by a wired network
     - Each BSS uses the same SSID
     - Each BSS has a unique BSSID